 Cotswold Way National Trail, England, UK

 The stunning Pennine Way, a 268-mile route running from the Peak District in Derbyshire through the Yorkshire Dales all the way to the Scottish Borders village of Kirk Yetholm, became Britain’s first designated National Trail in 1965.
 The first section of the Pennine Way connects the Peak District villages of Edale and Crowden and while one of the most scenic stretches, it’s also arguably one of its more challenging.
 It’s worth the effort though, taking hikers through the wild, untamed beauty of the Kinder Plateau and offering panoramic views of the Peak District.

 Edale to Crowden, Pennine Way, England, UK

 South Foreland Lighthouse Walk

 A shorter, scenic route ideal for the less experienced rambler, the South Foreland Lighthouse Walk along England’s southeast coast takes in one of the country’s most iconic natural landscapes, the White Cliffs of Dover.
-Starting out at the White Cliffs Visitor Centre, the four mile walk winds along the clifftop past sites evidencing the coastline’s importance during World War II, like Langdon Hole: an underground system of tunnels previously housing a wartime radio command centre, before ending up at the beautiful South Foreland Lighthouse, built in 1843.
-Climb to the top on a clear day and you’ll be treated to breath-taking views across the English Channel to France.
+Starting out at the White Cliffs Visitor Centre, the four-mile walk winds along the clifftop past sites evidencing the coastline’s importance during World War II, such as Langdon Hole, an underground system of tunnels previously housing a wartime radio command centre, before ending up at the beautiful South Foreland Lighthouse, built in 1843.
+Climb to the top on a clear day and you’ll be treated to breathtaking views across the English Channel to France.